Things to Do in Ubud

 Gunung Kawi (meaning ‘carving in the mount’) is a 10th century Hindu temple complex located in Gianyar regency.
 To explore the entire site, descend the 300-step stone stairway leading to a beautiful valley where you will find ten seven-metre-high memorials carved into the rock face.

 Four can be found on the west side and five on the east side of the river, while to the south across the valley lies another.
 According to legend, these ruined temples are the memorial shrines of the king's concubines and his family.
-These days, Gunung Kawi sanctuary is still used for ritual ceremonies and locals gather periodically to offer the usual gifts and to pay homage to God, the ancient king, and his family.
-Read More...
+These days, Gunung Kawi sanctuary is still used for ritual ceremonies and locals gather periodically to offer the usual gifts and to Read More...

 - Location: Tampaksiring north east of Ubud